QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 > [!NOTE]
 > If you do not wish to include a post-processing step, _disable_ it by deleting its keyword and all component parameters.
-	> Alternatively, you can _comment out_ the relevant lines by inserting a `#`.
+> Alternatively, you can _comment out_ the relevant lines by inserting a `#` at the start of each line.
-    The only exception to this is to set boolean parameters to `false` where this option exists.
-    Disabling a post-processing filter means that all events are accepted for that step.
+> Disabling a post-processing filter means that all events are accepted (not filtered out) for that step.

 #### Order of operation